We're updating our terminology in Jira

 The key value of the current object.

-When creating or editing objects with object reference attributes you can specify an AQL that is used to limit the selection of objects.
-The placeholders available are all the attributes available in the create/edit dialog.
+When creating or editing objects with reference attributes, you can use AQL to limit the selection of objects.
+The available placeholders are all the attributes in the create/edit dialog.

 Value